 In a perfect world, better accountability and professionalism could be modeled in projects initiated by artists themselves.
 After all, artists fill the ranks of those advocating for change in their industry.
 But the world isn’t perfect.
 Especially the art world.

 Criscoe, who arguably started the Bartlett Project ball rolling and is listed on the project website as a facilitator, told me via an email me that he would only answer questions related to Common Space, the Bartlett coworking studio.
-Criscoe wrote me that “anything pertaining to the Bartlett Project (exhibition)” he would only answer as part of ICOSA’s group response “due to the collective nature of our organization (as) everyone feels that this would be the best way to proceed so that all of our member’s voices can be heard in an equitable way.”
+Criscoe wrote me that “anything pertaining to the Bartlett Project (exhibition)” he would reply as part of ICOSA’s group response “due to the collective nature of our organization (as) everyone feels that this would be the best way to proceed so that all of our member’s voices can be heard in an equitable way.”

 As a collective, ICOSA has no director, no spokesperson, no public programs coordinator responsible for overseeing a project outside its gallery.
 ICOSA requested that I submit questions in an email as they would only conduct an interview in writing.
 It took them three days to respond.
-(In an almost silly Wizard of Oz-like fashion even emails from ICOSA come unsigned by any individual member, as if they were typed out together by the 20-member collective.)

 In its response to my questions, ICOSA described its role as an “umbrella organization” offering the Bartlett Project website support, volunteer coordinating and promotion.
 The collective said it gave Moody Castro “complete autonomy in regards to the selection of artists, programming, and project management for the Bartlett Project.”